bjpop/gurita/README.md

     heatmap             Heatmap of two categories with numerical values
 ```

-For example, if you want to plot a histogram, hatch can be invoked like so:
+As a simple example, if you want to plot a histogram of the `passengers` column from the file `flights.csv` you can run the following command:

 ```
-hatch hist ...
+hatch hist --columns passengers -- flights.csv
 ```

-where `...` indicates the remaining arguments to the histogram plot.
+In general, each type of plot accepts optional arguments that control its behaviour.
+Some of these are common across all plot types, and some are limited to specific plot types.

 Help messages for each plot type can be requested with `-h` or `--help` after the plot type.
 For example, to get specific help about histogram plots, use: